Alisha317/customer-segmentation-pca-kmeans/README.md

 Contains ~2,240 customer records with demographic info, purchase history across product categories, campaign acceptance, and store/web engagement data.

-**Note:** The raw dataset file is not included in this repo due to size/licensing — download it directly from the Kaggle link above and place it in the project folder as marketing_campaign.csv.
+**Note:** The raw dataset file is included in this repo you can also download it directly from the Kaggle link above.